MICommunity/psi-jami/jami-xml/README.md

 # jami-xml

-`jami-xml` was made for reading and writing all the standard PSI-MI-XML formtas (or MIF) availables.
+`jami-xml` was made for reading and writing all the standard PSI-MI-XML formats (or MIF) availables.

 For more information about the molecular interaction standards you can refer to HUPO PSI-MI working group http://www.psidev.info/groups/molecular-interactions